arun-stephen/learn-ui-tech/learn-react/react-fetch-useeffect/README.md

-# React app with fect API and useEffect
+# React app with fetch API and useEffect
 This project was created with `create-react-app` which is developed by Facebook.
 It will provide the boiler-plate code for basic react application with webpack, babel-loader and other required asset loaders.
 So, the developer can only focus on the development by ignoring the steps of bundling the project.

 ### Install the Node in your system